-We invite people ages 11 and up, to join us for this first community Blanket Exercise.
-We ask that people who have registered come to check in at 5:45 so that we may start by 6:00.
-Light refreshments will be served during the break.
-We also request that people come and stay for the entire 3 hours, as much is lost by missing the Talking Circle that comes after the simulation exercise.
+We invite people ages 11 and up, to join us for this English Edition of the KAIROS Blanket Exercise, and we encourage youth and parents to come together.
+It is very important that people come and stay for the entire 3 hours as a way of honouring the space we will be creating together.
+The experience is not complete if you miss the Talking Circle that comes after the simulation exercise.
 Please note that you will be asked to take your shoes off to participate (see video above).

-We plan to offer future KAIROS Blanket Exercises in French in the fall, and to offer alternating French and English exercises every 6-8 weeks or so.
-In order to do this, we are asking for a contribution of $5 or more for this exercise (you will not be turned away if you are unable to make a contribution).
-All of this money will go to financial acknowledgements for the Indigenous Elder and/or facilitators, plus light refreshments for participants.
-Please note that Solidarité Milton-Parc will not solicit or accept money from either the 375th celebrations of Montréal, nor the 150th celebrations of Canada, and does so as a show of solidarity with Indigenous Peoples across Turtle Island.
+We are asking for a contribution of $5 or more for this exercise (you will not be turned away if you are unable to make a contribution), that will go to financial acknowledgements for the Indigenous Elder and/or Indigenous facilitators, plus light refreshments for participants.

 The ARMP Community Centre at Galeries du Parc is fully accessible and we encourage people with accessibility needs to contact Su at firstname.lastname@example.org

 Tealey Ka’senni:saks Normandin is a Mohawk adoptee from Kahnawake, Quebec, Bear Clan.
-She has been working at the Native Women’s Shelter of Montreal since 2007 as a support worker.
-In 2008, she completed her B.A. in Human Relations/ Sociology from Concordia University followed soon after with a Certificate in Life & Executive Coaching.
-Tealey is a member of the Montreal NETWORK, Social Services committee and Homeless working group and a guest tutor/lecturer with the McGill faculty of Medicine, McGill School of Social work and the Institute for the Study of International Development McGill University.
-She has been facilitating the KAIROS Blanket Exercise for over a year now and enjoys bringing this teaching to high schools and colleges as well as community organizations.
-Tealey participates in Traditional ceremonies, Sweat Lodge ceremonies and has been a Fire keeper for sacred fire for the past 9 years.
-A few of her interests include: Bee keeping, Native leather crafting, beading, sewing, drumming and singing traditional songs.
+She has been working at the Native Women’s Shelter of Montreal since 2007, as a support worker, counselor and outreach worker, her mandate is housing and follow up services.
+In 2008, she completed her B.A. in Human Relations/Sociology from Concordia University followed soon after with a Certificate in Life & Executive Coaching.
+Tealey is a member of the Montreal NETWORK, Social Services committee and Homeless working group.
+She is a guest tutor/lecturer with the McGill faculty of Medicine, McGill School of Social work, and Institute for the Study of International Development, McGill University and facilitator of the KAIROS Blanket Exercise.
+She also holds a seat on the Board of Directors for the National Indigenous Survivor of Child Welfare Network and the Planning Committee for the National Gatherings.
+Tealey participates in Traditional ceremonies, Sweat Lodge ceremonies and have been a Fire keeper for sacred fire for the past 10 years.

 Stephanie currently lives in Montreal with her husband and three active and inquisitive boys.

-Coordinator: Su Tardif is a settler coming from French, British and Irish ancestry.
-She is a vulnerability advocate and co-founder of Solidarité Milton-Parc, a grassroots community sharing initiative that works in solidarity with marginalized and oppressed peoples in Milton-Parc.
-Along with many other people, she does this through sharing love and community resources, and works to construct honest and honouring relationships with marginalized peoples.
+su tardif is a settler in what is currently called Canada, from French, British and Irish ancestry.
+She is a vulnerability advocate and co-founder of Solidarité Milton-Parc, a grassroots community sharing initiative that works in solidarity and reciprocity to build relationships with marginalized and oppressed peoples in Milton-Parc.
+Along with many other people, she does this through sharing love and community resources, using harm reduction, peer support and disability justice frameworks.

-Su is the coordinator of SMP’s educational initiatives, and is constantly learning and growing, while coordinating educational activities that aim to create and hold space to have critically important dialogues around our current systems of marginalization and oppression.
-ENSEMBLE is a new and growing experimental community space that has been created for dialogue and popular education activities and events; and has been used to continue dialogue and learning that is started during the Blanket Exercise.
+su coordinates SMP’s educational initiatives, and is constantly learning and growing, while creating experimental spaces for relationship building, that aim to create and hold space to have critically important dialogues around our current systems of marginalization and oppression.

-Su has established community partnerships with KAIROS Canada and LEARN Quebec to bring the KAIROS Blanket Exercise to as many schools, churches and community organizations as possible throughout Montreal and its surrounding area.
+su is developing ongoing relationships with local Indigenous facilitators and KAIROS Canada to bring the KAIROS Blanket Exercise to as many schools, churches and community organizations as possible throughout Montreal and its surrounding area.

 This KAIROS Blanket Exercise would not be possible without our developing collaborations between Blanket Exercise facilitators around Montreal, KAIROS Canada and the Association Récréative Milton-Parc (ARMP).
-We would like to thank QPIRG McGill and the Société de Développement Communautaire Milton-Parc – who have graciously provided initial funding for this event.
+We thank the Lester B. Pearson School Board and the English Montreal School Board for their donations to this exercise (via honourarium for exercises done at their schools).
+We would also like to thank Kit Racette for here encouragement and support.
 Huge thanks to all who support our mission for our educational initiatives.